Execution modes

 Worker process

-└── Sagewai Agent (host)
+└── Sagewai agent (host)

 ├── decides which CLI to invoke + with what prompt

-├── dispatches via tool runner RPC:
+├── dispatches via the tool runner:

 │ "claude-code-cli run --prompt='build portfolio site'